 Simple English definitions for legal terms

-Read a random definition: wort
+Read a random definition: first mortgage

 A descriptive mark is a type of word or phrase that directly describes a characteristic or quality of a product or service.
 These marks are not as protected under the law as other types of marks because they are easy to understand and do not require much thought to interpret.
 However, if a descriptive mark becomes well-known and associated with a particular seller's goods or services, it can receive protection.
 Courts determine if a mark is descriptive by looking at how it is used and how consumers understand it.